Pros and cons of moving to Kuala Lumpur

 + PRO: Doctors are highly skilled and services are cheaper

 Malaysia is unique in that it is quickly becoming a top medical tourism destination worldwide.
 The doctors are all highly educated, starting their education in Malaysia and finishing up in various Western countries, before returning to their home country to practice.
 The costs are extremely low in comparison to Western countries and with the burgeoning market, business has demanded more and more modern hospitals and private clinics.
 Health insurance is also quite reasonable and most plans cover many of the expenses expats would incur.

 Even though medically speaking the country is very advanced in comparison to other Southeast Asian countries, there is still an element of tradition in healing methods, specifically in relation to nurses.
 They tend to be a bit more conventional and not as open to Western-style practices.
-The key is to find a doctor who employs a staff with a mind like their own, creating a peaceful environment.

 Transport in Kuala Lumpur

 Kuala Lumpur is a growing city and with that comes a need for more public transport.
 Kuala Lumpur’s light rail line has been able to satisfy much of that need.
-Within the city itself, the light rail has quickly become a more viable mode of transport for locals, expats, and tourists alike.
+Within the city itself, the light rail has quickly become a more viable mode of transport for locals, expats and tourists alike.
 The government also built a high-speed, non-stop line to and from the international airport.
 The cost is minimal and the compartments are clean and air-conditioned.
 Taxis are also plentiful around Kuala Lumpur and charge a very low rate.

 - CON: Heavy traffic on a daily basis